Best Cod Fish in the World: Top 7 Must-Try Varieties

 FAQ on Best Cod Fish in the World

-Q: What’s the best type of cod for frying?
+Q: Which cod is best for frying?

 Q: Is Pacific Cod good for baking?